adityakadoo/MandelbrotZoom/README.md

 - A Map class to memoize the results from the Mandelbrot algorithm to imporve time complexity of the code using Data Stuctures

-- A B-Tree class for internal storage of the MAP.
+- A B-Tree class for internal storage of the Map.
 This will give faster implementation.

 - A class for dynamic floats to improve precision